shohamlab/usnm2p/README.md

 # USNM 2P imaging data analysis pipeline

-This repository hosts the code base to process and analyze 2-photon calcium imaging data upon stimulation of different cortical regions by ultrasound.
+This repository hosts the code base to process and analyze 2-photon calcium imaging data acquired upon stimulation of different cortical regions by ultrasound.

 ## Installation